Roy-lab/drmn_utils/find_transitioning_genesets_DRMN/README.txt

 Acknowledgements
 -----------------
-We thank Pouya Kheradpour for writing the Heatmap.awk script: http://compbio.mit.edu/pouyak/software/Heatmap.awk
+We thank Pouya Kheradpour for writing the Heatmap.awk script.